gschmutz/iot-vehicle-tracking-demo/README.md

 ./start-connect-mqtt-datamountaineer.sh
 ```

-The truck position messages are sent to the `truck_position` topic and show up on the consumer.
+A soon as the connector starts getting the messages from MQTT, they should start appearing on the console where the Kafka consumer is running.

 You can stop the connector using

 ```
 ./stop-connect-mqtt-datamountaineer.sh
 ```